Members of the Hilltop Colony from the television show The Walking Dead:

 - Puppet State: Hilltop has been subjugated by the Saviors, and the residents are forced to regularly make a tribute, consisting of half their supplies, under the threat of violence.

 - Revolving Door Casting: The Leader position has switched three times in Season 9.
 Maggie leaves by the time of the second Time Skip leaving Jesus in-charge.
 Jesus was then killed during the debut of the Whisperers handing the reigns to Tara.
 Tara is then subsequently killed by the Whisperers as well.
+In Season 10, Yumiko finds herself stepping up as the de facto leader of the community.

 - Training the Peaceful Villagers: Rick's group agrees to save the Hilltop from the Saviors.
 They don't start properly training them until Maggie, Sasha, and Enid take up residence at Hilltop full-time.
 It pays off in the season 7 finale, as Maggie leads a sizable group of Hilltop denizens into battle with naught a seen casualty.